google/xls/docs_src/dslx_bytecode_interpreter.md

 in native execution, which makes it very suitable for modeling independent processes, such as `Proc`s.

+!!!
+NOTE
-NOTE: The bytecode interpreter system is under active construction and does not yet support the full set of DSLX functionality.
+    The bytecode interpreter system is under active construction and does not yet support the full set of DSLX functionality.

 [TOC]